 |MATH1010||Business Mathematics I

-Description: The purpose of the course is to provide the student with a mathematical basis for personal and business financial decisions through four instructional models.
-The course stresses business application using arithmetic, algebra, ratio-proportion and graphing.
+Description: The purpose of the course is to provide the student with a mathematical basis for personal and business financial decisions through four instructional modules.
+The course stresses business applications using arithmetic, algebra, ratio-proportion and graphing.
 Applications include payroll, cost-volume-profit analysis and merchandising mathematics.
 This course stresses logical reasoning and problem solving skills.
-A Texas Instrument BAII 'Plus' calculator is required for the course.
+A Texas Instrument BAII “Plus” calculator is required for the course.

 - Apply bookkeeping practices and procedures related to financial reporting, analysis and control.